 Why Masking Tape Graffiti?

 Masking Tape graffiti is quickly becoming a popular way for street artists to create masterpieces in public spaces.
-The novelty, practicality, linearity and non permanence of masking tape makes it a perfect medium for street artists.
+The novelty, practicality and non permanence of masking tape make it a perfect medium for street artists.
+And the linearity of masking tape leads to some really cool designs!
 You will see masking tape graffiti used in all kinds of places including walls, poles and directly on the streets and sidewalks.

 Why is masking tape becoming so popular with street artists?
 First of all, it isn’t permanent.
 Most artists are not interested in being arrested.
 They just want to share their incredible talents with the rest of us.
 Since the masking tape is fairly durable and yet easily removed, it is the perfect solution for creating graffiti.